Trapigtrogen/Drawpp/README.md

 Windows script 'build-release.bat' assumes you have cmake and Visual Studio installed.\
 On Linux there's 'install-dependencies.sh' which installs dependencies using you distro's package manager. 'build-release.sh' for building the release.

-Release folder will be created and deployed program will be build there.
+Release folder will be created and deployed program will be build there.\
+External libraries are automatically combined to the releaseable Drawpp library

 ## Manual